coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacn:: cut @one_term

-   This tactic applies to any goal.
    It implements the non-dependent case of the “App” rule given in :ref:`typing-rules`.
 (This is Modus Ponens inference rule.) :n:`cut U` transforms the current goal :g:`T` into the two following
    subgoals: :g:`U -> T` and :g:`U`.
 The subgoal :g:`U -> T` comes first in the